Praveen-Techie01/ChessGame-JS/README.md

 # ChessGame-JS
- This is a Complete simple two player ChessGame made with a pure Object oriented Javascript.
+ This is a Complete simple two player ChessGame made with a pure <abbr title="Pure JavaScript">Object oriented Javascript.</abbr>

 All move types are supported, including **Checkmate, Castling and Promotion**